 - Editing the COGO dimensions of a traced line will edit and change the geometry of the line.

-- For overlapping lines going in the same COGO direction, select the line you want to trace before you trace it.
+- For overlapping lines going in the same COGO direction, use the select tool to select the line you want to trace.

 To trace and add saved traverse lines to the traverse tool, follow these steps: